deadlydog/PowerShell.Experiment.ClassInModule/ReadMe.md

 When Pester runs on the build server with GitHub Actions though, the MyClassInSeparateFile module fails with the error above.

 [![build and test workflow](https://github.com/deadlydog/PowerShell.Experiment.ClassInModule/actions/workflows/build-and-test-powershell-module.yml/badge.svg)](https://github.com/deadlydog/PowerShell.Experiment.ClassInModule/actions/workflows/build-and-test-powershell-module.yml)

+## Solution

+It seems that everything works fine if instead of using `using module` to import the class, we dot-source the class file instead, as shown by the [ModuleWithClassInSeparateFileIncludedWithDotSourcing psm1 file](/src/ModuleWithClassInSeparateFileIncludedWithDotSourcing/ModuleWithClassInSeparateFileIncludedWithDotSourcing.psm1).